hmcts/ops-runbooks/MailRelay/README.md

 * The Prometheus server (Monitoring Namespace) is used to obtain metrics from the exim server and exports them using the Exim-Exporter tool
 * The [exim exporter](https://github.com/hmcts/exim_exporter) is used to read and send exim relay metrics to Prometheus server
 * The Alert Manager (Monitoring Namespace) takes these metrics and sends it to specified Slack Channels.
-* The [Prometheus alerts](https://github.com/hmcts/sds-flux-config/blob/master/k8s/namespaces/monitoring/kube-prometheus-stack/patches/dev/cluster-00/mailrelay-alerts-rules.yaml) for mailrelay can be updated if current alerts needs to be updated
+* The [Prometheus alerts](https://github.com/hmcts/sds-flux-config/blob/master/k8s/namespaces/monitoring/kube-prometheus-stack/patches/dev/cluster-00/mailrelay-alerts-rules.yaml) for MailRelay can be updated if current alerts needs to be updated

 <!--
 ### Grafana